bleaklycubic/bleaklycubic.github.io/docs/training-block.md

 **Tempo:** 8:20<br>

 ## Progress notes
+6/4/23 - ran a 5k and lifted afterward.
+Took it slightly easier than plan, but probably should've taken it even easier.
+Was real beat aftewards.

 Got sick Thursday, 5/18.
 Didn't exercise 5/18 - 5/20.
 Decided to repeat week 3 and push the training block forward by a week, ending July 16th instead of July 9th.

 Front Squat feels easier than OH press.
 I think when I test next block I'll see a substantially higher front squat.